If you have ever taken a history course focusing on the American 20th century, you may have encountered a bizarre period: the prohibition era.

 To understand the speakeasy and its enduring popularity as a term and pseudo-institution (in the form of modern speakeasies) today, one has to understand the history of the Prohibition era itself and the forces that produced the speakeasy.

+From 1920 to 1933, the American government had the 18th amendment in place, which banned the sale and serving of alcohol.
+But without a proper structure to enforce such a ban, organized crime almost immediately took over the sale and distribution of alcohol.
+For these 13 years, mobsters smuggled in or illegally produced alcohol for restaurants and clubs that once served alcoholic beverages.
 And so, the speakeasy spread across the United States.
 Though the term existed before – due to the existence of “speak softly shops” in the British Isles, the term “speakeasy” came into common use for the aforementioned reasons.

+These illegal drinking establishments hid in basements, back rooms, and attics in hundreds of thousands of locations across the United States.
 Though mobsters ran the alcohol trade, speakeasies became popular with ordinary citizens – many of whom had returned from World War I and wanted to enjoy live music, dancing, and other such chances for fun.

 Ending of Prohibition

+In 1933, the 21st amendment ended prohibition.
+With the re-entry of alcohol into public life, prohibition speakeasies no longer had a purpose.
 People could now order alcoholic beverages at restaurants without a problem or make them at home.
 And thus, with the speakeasy fading as an institution, the heyday of classic cocktails went with it.

 Impact on Society

 Few illegal institutions have had the impact and creation of a counterculture that speakeasy bars did – and their impact reaches beyond modern-day speakeasies and our alcohol consumption practices.

 Breaking Gender Norms